Social Icons

 Directed by Garth Jennings

-Sing is a fun movie with all the nostalgic events attached to the songs we love added to it.
-Illumination Entertainment have created another masterpiece animation from my point of view outside the Despicable Me franchise.
+Sing is a fun movie packed with nostalgic moments tied to the songs we all love.
+Illumination Entertainment has created another masterpiece in my eyes, stepping outside the Despicable Me franchise.

-Illumination Entertainment has previously released in the same year The Secret Life of Pets, a movie I did not seem to fancy much, and I think it was a step down from the their 2015 Minions.
-The financial returns on The Secret Life of Pets has ensured the plans of a The Secret Life of Pets 2.
+Earlier in the same year, Illumination released The Secret Life of Pets, a movie I didn’t fancy much.
+I felt it was a step down from their 2015 hit, Minions.
+However, the financial success of The Secret Life of Pets has already paved the way for a sequel.

-As we await a Despicable Me 3 (2017) and a Minions 2 (2022), Sing was a great interval.
-The movie’s voice casting was exceptional.
-The characters were memorable and Illumination did a great job in the back story of all the characters.
+While we wait for Despicable Me 3 (2017) and Minions 2 (2022), Sing was a great interval.
+The movie’s voice casting is exceptional, and the characters are memorable.
+Illumination did a fantastic job giving each character a backstory that makes you care about their journey.

-Sing is a nice movie for the family to watch and I enjoyed watching the movie myself.
+Sing is a great family movie, and I thoroughly enjoyed watching it.